 This course begins with a review of functions then proceeds to cover such topics as polynomials, logarithms, trigonometry, sequences and series, probability, and statistics.
 It offers the student an opportunity to enhance his/her background in the fundamentals of advanced algebra and trigonometry, to improve accuracy in computations and to become proficient with the use of graphing calculators.
+This course is offered to Seniors who have completed Algebra II with a C+ or better.
 Prospective students are cautioned that the work load is heavy.

-Honors CalculusGrade 12Credit/Weight 1.0/5Honors(Prerequisite: Successful completion of Trigonometry/Pre-Calculus with a "B" or higher)
+Honors CalculusGrade 12Credit/Weight 1.0/5Honors

 This course is composed of college level material and is designed to give college bound students a background in Calculus.
 It is taught at a slower pace and with more explicit explanations than one would expect in college and begins with a review of Algebra as it applies to Calculus.
 Topics covered include limits, continuity, differentiation, applications of the derivative, integration, and applications of integration.
 Graphing calculators are used extensively.
+Completion of Trigonometry/Pre-Calculus with at least a B is a pre-requisite.
 Prospective students should expect lengthy assignments on a daily basis.